Youssef-Remah/White-Lagoon/README.md

 > You need to create a [Stripe](https://stripe.com/) account to obtain the API keys.

 3. Run the project using Visual Studio or `dotnet run` from the terminal.

-## Project Status

-This project is currently in **development**.
-More features and enhancements will be added in the near future.